 If you plan to have a disaster recovery and reliable IT services on your own, the costs would probably blow away.
 You could obtain the same level of reliable IT services and disaster recovery of a large enterprise at a fraction of cost.

 Speed and Convenience

 It’s like driving a car, where the business has the throttle to bump up resources in case if you need faster responsive software.

-Your need for more storage grow with time.
+Your need for more storage grows with time.
 Cloud storage offers you unlimited storage solution, giving you the option for flexible storage capacity, starting from as little as few gigabytes to running into terabytes.

 This storage is elastic, you can not only increase your storage but reduce it reflecting your business needs.